Home for over 300 children

 Supporting the community

-Two other important components of the NPH Honduras family are located in the capital.
+Three other important components of the NPH Honduras family are located in the capital.
 Our home Casa de Los Ángeles provides 24-hour care for 16 children with severe disabilities.
-Pasos Pequeñitos, a children’s daycare center, helps single mothers in difficult circumstances who need extra assistance in caring for their children.
-Additional community service programs includes a children’s soup kitchen in the nearby town of Talanga which provides daily food and vitamins to 30 impoverished children who would otherwise go unfed.
+Pasos Pequeñitos, a children’s daycare centre, helps single mothers in difficult circumstances who need extra assistance in caring for their children.
+Casa Esperanza, a home in Catacamas, is for children in emergency situations who are awaiting family reintegration.
+Additional community service programmes include a children’s soup kitchen in the nearby town of Talanga which provides daily food and vitamins to 30 impoverished children who would otherwise go unfed.

-NPH Honduras is led by Stefan Feuerstein, along with over 168 dedicated staff.
+NPH Honduras is led by Stephen O’Mahoney, along with over 160 dedicated staff.